Select travel dates to see prices

 Other Skills

-A background with wildlife rehabilitation, primate studies, conservation, veterinary medicine, zoology or a related field, is always a bonus but not a requirement
+A background with wildlife rehabilitation, primate studies, conservation, veterinary medicine, zoology or a related field, is always a bonus but not a requirement.
+We do require volunteers to be hard-working, mature-minded, calm and able to be responsible especially those assisiting with the babies.

 Time Commitment